KRFY Radio

 Historical Marker for the Wild Horse Trail.

-MONDAY, August 25: The Community Character Hour is back on the transportation beat, talking this time about the Trail To Gold – the Wild Horse Trail and the steamboats, roads and footpaths that connected the populations in the East and West to the gold fields in Montana and British Columbia.
+MONDAY, September 8: The Community Character Hour is back on the transportation beat, talking this time about the Trail To Gold – the Wild Horse Trail and the steamboats, roads and footpaths that connected the populations in the East and West to the gold fields in Montana and British Columbia.
+Did you miss the show?
+You can listen to it here.

 Also don’t miss on FRIDAY on KRFY: